“Hard things are put in our way, not to stop us, but to call out our courage and strength.”

-I love gardening, reading, spending time at home.
+I love gardening, reading, spending time at home, playing the piano.

 I got my first guide dog, Wendy in 2013.
 She gave me so much freedom to live my life even more independently.
 We can do most things that does not require driving in a car.
 For that I still need help.
 Wendy can’t drive yet (smile!)

 Our home is a small, happy kingdom where cats, dogs and humans live in peace, love and harmony.
 I enjoy and value the small things in life…

 How blessed am I not?

 “I have learned that life is not about surviving the storm, but about dancing in the rain.”

 “In each loss there is a gain.

 As in every gain there is a loss.